sybrew/the-seo-framework/readme.txt

 			* 0.2% isn't much.
 We spent (wasted) 14 hours on that.
 However, sometimes scrutiny really pays off, as was shown with the 4.0 and 4.1 releases.
 			* We believe this will translate well into the PHP 8.0 release, especially on servers where the JIT compiler is implemented.
 * **Fixed:**
-	* Addressed an issue where some byte sequences are improperly transformed on some PHP installations, that'd cause malformed output of description and titles.
+	* Addressed an issue where some byte sequences are improperly transformed on some PHP installations, that would've caused malformed output of description and titles.
 	* Addressed an issue where inline line breaks (`<br>`) didn't add spaces for description/excerpt generation; but, instead voided them.
-	* Addressed an issue where the "Are you sure you want to leave this page" notification popped up on the block editor even when you didn't change any content.
+	* Addressed an issue where the "Are you sure you want to leave this page" notification popped up on the block editor even when you didn't change any SEO meta values.
+	* Addressed an issue where on the SEO Settings screen the pixel counter display was toggled when deselecting the character counter options.
+	* Addressed an issue where on the SEO Settings screen the blog name affix was not properly removed from the generated Homepage social titles when the related option is toggled.
+	* TODO Addressed an issue where on the SEO Settings screen the title example could overflow the bounding meta box.
+		* wontfix for now?
+	* TODO Addressed an issue where the title's prefix overflows (slightly) with the input during input boundary overflow.
+		* wontfix for now?
 * **Other:**
 	* Reduced the filesize of the `le.min.js` (list edit) script by minifying repeated patterns.
 	* Our scripts can no longer invoke "are you sure"-change listeners.
 You'll have to manually input or change something to invoke that.
 		* We always thought that we could at some point make a vital input-change for you in the browser, but we never did, nor do we think we ever will.
 We handle sanitization on the server, which is much neater.
 		* Moreover, if we do make such a change, we have hooks that invoke this for us.

+**For translators:**

+* TODO update POT file.

 **For developers:**